CYBERSECURE CODER (CSC) Training Course

 Duration: 3 days

-Target Audience: Developers aiming to expand their expertise in secure coding.
+Target Audience: Developers seeking to expand their expertise in secure coding practices.

-• Students will acquire knowledge in:
+• Participants will gain knowledge in:

 • Web Application Security.

-• Common Risks in Web Applications.
+• Common Web Application Risks.

-• Data Validation Techniques.
+• Data Validation.

-• Session Management Strategies.
+• Session Management.

 CERTIFIED ETHICAL EMERGING TECHNOLOGIST (CEET)

-21 HoursAdvances in computing and engineering are driving technological progress, from blockchain and AI to gene editing and IoT, offering opportunities for productivity and human well-being.
-Yet, these innovations also bring new risks, as recent scandals highlight.
-Technology professionals face increasing pressure to address ethical concerns, balancing privacy, accuracy, fairness, and safety.
-This course provides practical tools to manage ethical risks in emerging data-driven technologies, drawing from theory, regulations, and industry practices.
-Learners will gain skills to navigate ethical dilemmas in their roles and organizations.
+21 HoursBreakthroughs in computing and engineering are fueling technological advancement, spanning from blockchain and AI to gene editing and IoT.
+These innovations present significant opportunities to enhance productivity and improve human well-being.
+However, as recent high-profile incidents demonstrate, they also introduce novel risks.
+Technology professionals are under growing pressure to address ethical challenges, striving to balance privacy, accuracy, fairness, and safety.
+This course equips learners with practical tools to manage ethical risks in emerging data-driven technologies, leveraging theoretical foundations, regulatory frameworks, and industry best practices.
+Participants will develop the competencies needed to navigate ethical dilemmas within their professional roles and organizations.

 CyberSec First Responder